WAZJACk85/Front-End-Projects/ClothesRetail_website/readme.md

-** This webiste contains PHP directed HTML  :   Javascript effects and transitions : PHP design (although this is currently swapped out for JS as suits the current purposes) : JS products basket functions **
+** This website contains PHP directed HTML  :   Javascript effects and transitions : PHP design (although this is currently swapped out for JS as suits the current purposes) : JS products basket functions **

 Website - Live and interactive